 In addition to feeding the cow from grazing, plan on providing hay for easier consumption.

-The cost of raising your own cow and butchering it will cost you between $5.00-$6.50 a pound depending on your existing infrastructure and resources.
+The cost of raising your own cow and butchering it will cost you between $2.50-$4.50 a pound depending on your existing infrastructure and resources.
+That equates to $2,850 for a whole cow.
+If you have to purchase the cow to butcher it, the cost is closer to $4,700.

 What’s The Total Cost To Purchase And Butcher A Cow?

-When all is said and done, to purchase and butcher a cow will cost you between $6.50-$9.00 per final pound of beef.
-If you raise the cow yourself, it will cost between $5.00-$6.50 a pound.
+When all is said and done, to purchase and butcher a cow will cost you between $4.50-$6.50 per final pound of beef.
+If you raise the cow yourself, it will cost between $2.50-$3.50 a pound.
+(These are the final costs in 2023).

 Is It Worth It?

 A cow raised on grass tastes different than a cow raised on grain.
-Most people love the taste of grass-raised cows and love the fact that the cow was able to live its life in the sunshine and open fields.
+Most people love the taste of grass-raised cows and the fact that the cow could live its life in the sunshine and open fields.

 Although you can purchase many cheaper cuts of beef for as little as $2-3.00 per pound, you really don’t know what went into those cows.
 Hormone-free beef costs more than that and the nicer cuts of beef are as much as $12.00 a pound at the store.